Geometric criteria for overtwistedness: Introduction

 \subsection{Acknowledgements}

 We are grateful to M.S.~Borman and Y.~Eliashberg for many useful discussions.
-We also want to thank O.~van Koert for valuable conversations on the relation between open book decompositions and contact structures and C. Wendl for comments on the article.
+We thank O.~van Koert, O.~Plamenevskaya and K.~Siegel for valuable conversations and U.~Varolgunes and C.~Wendl for comments on the article.